sethmlarson/sethmlarson.dev/POST-IDEAS.md

 - The Four Forms of Request Target (Origin, Absolute, Authority, and Asterisk)
 - Python urlparse Path Parameters
 - The New Encoding on the Block: Zstandard
-- How to Hold the Internet Back: Yahoo and HTTP/2
 - Content Framing (Content-Length, Transfer-Encoding: chunked)
 - HTTP Client on a Business Card
 - Cache-Control in Detail